Howard Center: Organization

-The organization has a budget of $90 million.
+The organization has a budget of $129 million.
 Over 90% of services are state-funded.

-Nearly 80% of the organization's budget is allocated for workforce, for both regular and contracted employees.

 In 2014, Vermont Business Magazine ranked Howard Center as the 11th largest employer in the state of Vermont by employee roster.

-The president of Howard Center was Michael Simoneau as of 2018.
+The president of Howard Center was Kelly Deforge as of 2024.

+Sandra McGuire, MBA, has been appointed as the new chief executive officer of Howard Center, effective June 1, 2024.